-physics and evolutionary theory.
-The following laws or physical principles should have a crucial role: (P1) mass and energy are conserved entities; (P2) any energy conversion process leads to dissipation, i.e., entropy production is always positive; (P3) mass transport beween different environments occurs across surfaces; (P4) mass and energy flows into the cell depend only on intensive properties; (P5) the morphology of an organism, i.e., the dependence of the surface area on the volume as the organism grows, controls the relative importance of processes that are proportional to surface area and processes that are proportional to volume.
-The following evolutionary principle should have an important role: (P6) organisms increased their control over their metabolism during evolution, which allows for some adaptation to environmental changes in a short period.
-Also, any theory that captures all differences between individuals in differences in parameter values should have (P7) parameter values that are individual-specific and inheritable in a sloppy way, which allows for some adaptation to environmental changes across generations.
+entropy production is always positive; (P3) mass and energy flows into the cell depend only on intensive properties; (P4) the morphology of an organism, i.e., the dependence of the surface area on the volume as the organism grows, controls the relative importance of processes that are proportional to surface area and processes that are proportional to volume and (P5) mass transport is proportional to surface areas because it occurs across surfaces between different environments.
+The evolutionary principles taken into account are: (P6) organisms have increased their control over their metabolism during evolution allowing for some adaptation to environmental changes in short periods and (P7) organisms inherit parents' characteristics in a sloppy way allowing for some adaptation to environmental changes across generations.